-These unaudited consolidated interim financial statements, including comparatives that are unaudited, have been prepared in accordance with IAS 34 ("IAS 34") using accounting policies consistent with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations by the International Financial Reporting Interpretations Committee ("IFRIC").
+These unaudited consolidated interim financial statements, including comparatives that are unaudited, have been prepared in accordance with IAS 34 ("IAS 34") using accounting policies consistent with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-These consolidated interim financial statements should be read in conjunction with the Company's 2013 consolidated annual financial statements.
+These condensed consolidated interim financial statements should be read in conjunction with the Company's November 30, 2013 consolidated annual financial statements.